Gougaaate/Language/README.md

 - In the text/ folder : files containing the day and the the vocabulary list

 ## License
-This project is licensed under the MIT License, allowing you to use, modify, and distribute the software for personal or educational purposes.mit
+This project is licensed under the MIT License, allowing you to use, modify, and distribute the software for personal or educational purposes